Autism Awareness Month

 One of the biggest issues that people with ASD face is the feeling that they are not included and accepted.
 This could be for children in school or an adult at work.

-It’s easy to help autistic people feel more included – keep an open mind and an open heart when interacting with autistic people.
-Invite them into your circles and to events (even when you know they will decline) and encourage others to treat autistic people with respect and understanding.
+If you’re allistic, it’s easy to help autistic people feel more included.
+Keep an open mind and an open heart when interacting with autistic people.
+Invite them into your circles and to events (even if you know they will decline), and encourage other allistic people to treat autistic people with respect and understanding.

 You can also become more involved by calling or writing to local legislators, state representatives, and other leaders about proposed legislation that could impact autistic people.
 Be aware of how new policies affect access to things like services, research, insurance, and more.
 Speak up and encourage others to do the same.

 Contact us at Lighthouse Autism Center for more information about Autism Awareness Month.
-We also have a range of autism resources and information about our unique Lighthouse Fusion ABA therapy program for you to access online.
+We offer a range of autism resources and information about our unique Lighthouse Fusion ABA therapy program that you can access online.

 Together, we can unlock your child’s potential